vladmandic/pigallery/docs/config-client.md

 # Configuration Details

-Active client configuration can be edited in the client app via 'User' -> 'Settings'
+Majority of active client configuration can be edited in the client app directly via 'User' -> 'Settings' without the need to modify configuration files

 To modify client configuration advanced parameters, edit `client/shared/config.js`